Coming to Colombia

 Colombia is a vast country with a varied land topography.
 The country has a generally good quality road network.

-It is important to note that these roads cannot be compared to those we are used to in Europe or North America.
+It is important to note that these roads cannot be compared to those travelers may be used to in North America or Europe.

-Moreover, some regions may present difficulties of access due to topography, climate, isolation…
+Some regions may present difficulties of access due to topography, climate, or isolation.

-Moreover, in Colombia, the notions of “time” and “schedules” aredifferently understood than in Western countries…
+Moreover, in Colombia, the notions of time and schedule are understood differently than in Western countries.

 Some areas are only accessible by plane.